 We require two-factor authentication for anyone with access to our publishing tools.
 Audience members with Chorus accounts can also optionally enable 2FA in their account settings.

-Once you create an account, your manager will need to update your permissions.
-Chorus will then prompt you to set up two-factor authentication:
+Once you create a Chorus account, your manager will need to update your permissions.
+Chorus will then prompt you to set up two-factor authentication on your next login:

-- Log in at [your org].stories.usechorus.com.
-For example, the URL for Vox Media internal users would be: voxmedia.stories.usechorus.com.
-You’ll see a barcode and authentication key.
+- You’ll see a barcode and authentication key.
 You can use either option to set up two-factor authentication.

-- If you’re using an app with scanning capabilities: add a new login option and scan the barcode.
+- If you’re using an app with scanning capabilities, such as Google Authenticator: select the plus icon to create a new account link, and scan the barcode.

 - Otherwise: copy the key and paste it into your authenticator app.

 - Your authenticator app will display a six-digit code.
-Enter this number without any spaces below the barcode in your browser.
+Enter this number without any spaces below the barcode in your browser, and select Submit.

 - If the six-digit code is not accepted, confirm that the times on your phone and computer are both set to “automatic” and match exactly.
 If you’re using Android, Google gives special instructions for syncing manually.